 Pregnancy and COVID-19

-The risk to pregnant women and newborn babies following COVID-19 infection is generally low.
-However, pregnant women are more likely to have severe COVID-19 infection if they:
+The risk to you if you're pregnant or to your newborn baby following COVID-19 infection is generally low.
+However, if you're pregnant you're more likely to have severe COVID-19 infection if you:

 - have underlying health conditions (for example diabetes, high blood pressure or asthma)

 - are overweight

 - are of Black and Asian Minority Ethnic background

 If you’re pregnant and get COVID-19 with symptoms, it is twice as likely that your baby will be born prematurely.

 Therefore it’s recommended that everyone who's pregnant should be offered the coronavirus vaccine, at the same time as people of the same age or risk group, to protect them from the virus.
 The vaccine can be given at any stage during pregnancy.